Full-Day Tiger Safari in India’s Top Tiger Reserves: Tadoba, Bandhavgarh, Kanha & More

 Bandhavgarh National Park in Madhya Pradesh, renowned for its dense tiger population, is synonymous with tiger sightings.
 The park’s full-day safari offers an extended opportunity to track these big cats in their natural habitat across the core zones of Tala, Magadhi, and Khitauli.
 Apart from tigers, one can spot leopards, gaur, wild boars, and numerous avian species.

-Guests staying at Tree House Hideaway or Kings Lodge, Bandhavgarh have the option to leave the park boundaries for a quick visit to the lodge for lunch and a hot shower, else the lodge can send a hot meal to the gate for the guests to collect and enjoy at a designated place within the park premises.
-There are washroom facilities near the gate and at the center.
+Guests staying at premium accommodations like Tree House Hideaway or Kings Lodge, a leading resort in Bandhavgarh National Park, enjoy added flexibility during the full-day safari.
+They have the option to briefly exit the park for a relaxing lunch and a hot shower, or alternatively, the lodge can deliver a freshly prepared hot meal to the park gate.
+Guests can then collect and enjoy it at a designated spot within the park.
+For added convenience, washroom facilities are available both near the gate and at the central point inside the park.

 Full-Day Safari in Kanha National Park – Core Zone